Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Summary and Conclusions

 In this work, we examined the optical, radio, and X-ray emission from the LFBOT AT2024wpp.
 The data were compared to a number of models to try and determine which physical scenario can best explain the transient.
 A few optical models, including the magnetar-powered SN model, SN + envelope and SN + CSM shock cooling models, and BH-WR merger model, can reproduce the optical data if the temperature of the model plateaus above 20 000 K. This is not unphysical but does imply that the ejecta should become optically thin on a much faster timescale than what is suggested by the spectroscopic data~\citep{Perley2026}.
 While GRB afterglow models and synchrotron blast wave models can explain the radio and X-ray emission separately, a combination of these models fails to adequately explain the non-thermal emission from the system.

 Analysis of the behaviour of the photospheric radius disfavours models featuring a homologously expanding ejecta.
 Although the TDE models were not able to reproduce the data, we do not rule out this scenario due to the uncertainty of the emission mechanism in the stellar-mass/IMBH regime.
-The late-time optical emission from the accretion disc is likely undetectable unless the black hole mass is almost supermassive, but X-rays may be detectable for the first several years.
-Current constraints favour the disruption of a low-mass star from a black hole with either intermediate or stellar mass.
+The late-time optical emission from an accretion disc would likely be undetectable unless the black hole mass is almost supermassive, but X-rays may be detectable for the first several years.
+If the system is a TDE, current constraints favour the disruption of a low-mass star from a black hole with either intermediate or stellar mass.

 AT2024wpp could be a failed SN with prompt black hole formation, but there are no reliable models for the optical flare in order to test the scenario.
 A failed SN would have an accretion disc that would also be detectable in X-rays and display different behaviour than accretion discs from IMBH TDEs, allowing the scenarios to be differentiated.
 A reprocessing wind may be able to explain the optical emission, and opacity calculations from that model would be useful for predicting late X-ray emission from the disc.